aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english" lang="en">
 After many days Ḥannah his wife did work for women, and they gave her a young goat for her wages.
 And Toḇi heard the kid bleating in the house, and he asked her: "From where did you get this kid?
 Have you stolen it perhaps?"
 And his wife Ḥannah said: "They have given it to me as the wages of the work of mine hands; I have not stolen it!"
-But Toḇi did not believe her, and they quarrelled concerning the kid. Ḥannah said to Toḇi: "Where is your goodness and your merits?
+But Toḇi did not believe her, and they quarreled concerning the kid. Ḥannah said to Toḇi: "Where is your goodness and your merits?
 Hence your worthlessness is manifest to all!"
 </div></td></tr>